kvoeten/AuthAPI/README.md

 # Installation:

-Download the latest build [here.](https://github.com/kvoeten/AuthAPI/releases) AuthAPI uses Java (JRE) 8.
-You can download the latest version of Java 8 on [Oracle website.](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)
+Download the latest build [here.](https://bitbucket.org/Noviakaz/authapi-service/downloads/) AuthAPI uses Java (JRE) 8.
+You can download the latest version of Java 8 on the [Oracle website.](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)

 1. Extract the downloaded files to any folder using [WinRar](https://www.winrar.nl/)
 2. Excecute the provided accounts.sql on your SQL server.